Investor Relations

 Health and Safety

-Vendors will comply with all applicable health and safety laws and take all reasonable and necessary actions to prevent accidents and injuries.
-Environment Vendors will in comply with all applicable Environmental Laws applicable.
-Equity Residential encourages suppliers to evaluate all facets of their products including manufacturing, packaging, shipping, etc., to reduce the environmental impact.
+Equity Residential expects its vendors to comply with all applicable health and safety laws and take all reasonable and necessary actions to prevent accidents and injuries.